 How to Protect Yourself

 When in doubt, don’t click.
 Be extremely cautious before opening attachments or clicking on links embedded within an email.
-Attachments and links are commonly used to gain access to your sensitive information.
+Scammers commonly use attachments and links to gain access to your sensitive information.
 Instead of clicking on a potentially fraudulent link in an email, navigate to the link in question by using a different method.
 You are much less likely to land on a fraudulent web page if you use a bookmark from your last interaction with the company, or by using the results from most any search engine (Bing, Google, etc.).
 Search engines attempt to filter out fraudulent content and prioritize valid results.

 Additionally, if you receive an email solicitation that entices you to take any action, beware.
 A good first rule of thumb: if you cannot physically locate the organization via web search, proceed cautiously or not at all.